SmItH197/SteamAuthentication/README.md

     }
     ?>

-By default, the logout button redirects to the root of the current folder, this can be changed in the `logout.php` file on line 2.
+By default, the logout button redirects to the root of the current folder, this can be changed in the settings.

-`Be aware that naming a file in your webpage root like any file in the steamauth folder will break SteamAuth.`
+####Be aware that naming a file in your webpage root like any file in the steamauth folder will break SteamAuth.

 ###Choosing a login button style